Friend of the Court

 Protective Services (PS) - The part of the DHHS dealing mainly with child abuse and neglect.

-Public Assistance - A public benefit program administered by the DHHS providing benefits to families under the provisions of Title IV-D of the Social Security Act; includes TANF, Food Stamps, Medicaid and child care.
+Public Assistance - A public benefit program administered by the DHHS providing benefits to families under the provisions of Title IV-D of the Social Security Act; includes Cash Assistance (TANF), Food Assistance, Medicaid and child care.

 Recipient - Same as Payee